Skip to content

 Description

-• uniform the formation of numbers for all DNB applications.
+• To standardize the formatting of numbers for all DNB applications.

-• and make numbers accessible to screen readers.
+• To make numbers accessible to screen readers.

 Supported formats